nodejs/node/doc/api/tls.md

 of the TLS server, unauthorized connections may still be accepted.

 The `tlsSocket.alpnProtocol` property is a string that contains the selected ALPN protocol.
-When ALPN has no selected protocol, `tlsSocket.alpnProtocol` equals `false`.
+When ALPN has no selected protocol because the client or the server did not send an ALPN extension, `tlsSocket.alpnProtocol` equals `false`.

 The `tlsSocket.servername` property is a string containing the server name requested via SNI.